 going to containerise pretty much everything, there is not much else than

-docker and git that need be installed3.
+that need be installed3.
 Besides these tools, it is

 advisable to also install a firewall.
 Since I’m not particularly at ease with

-routing tables, my firewall of choice is ufw.
+routing tables, my firewall of choice is ufw

 DNS setup